rishix23/rishi-patel/Learning/DevOps Roadmap/AWS/aws_cert.md

 ## Kinesis Data Stream

+**Real-time data capture: Capture data from various sources, such as logs, metrics, social media, and IoT devices.**
 Public service and HA

 - Scalabale streaming service
-- Streams store 24 hours moving window of data
+- Streams store default of 24 hours of a moving window of data
+- Store data for up 365 days
 - Data ingestion, analytics, monitoring, app clicks
+- Requires manual scaling such as adjusting number of shards

 ## Kinesis Data Stream Firehose

+Fully managed streaming service that automatically delivers data to AWS services like S3, Redshift, or Elasticsearch.

+- **Near real time delivery**
 - Load data for data lakes/data stores
-- **Near real time delivery**
 - Supports lambda
 - Can deliver to HTTP, Redshift, ElasticSearch, Splunk, and S3
 - Data can be sent directly to firehose
+- No persistent data storage—it just ingests and delivers the data

 ## Kinesis Data Analytics